 I remember as a young Christian in youth church being introduced to Watchman Nee by an encouraging uncle.
 He spotted my youth like zeal and thought to give me some tough food to chew on.
 The truth is, I’m still chewing today.
 I was introduced to Nee’s book ‘The Release of the Spirit’, which was first published in China in 1955.
-Nee taught in that book that the path to spiritual fruitfulness— and to true, intimate knowledge of the Lord—is the brokenness of the outward man.
+Nee taught in that book that the path to spiritual fruitfulness— and to a true, intimate knowledge of the Lord—is the brokenness of the outward man.
 He explained that God uses tests and trials in our lives to break our selfish nature so that Christ’s nature can flow through us.
 He spoke of the freakish nature of the Christian faith and the need to stand out.
 I remember as a young person reading this book and watching as these themes cascaded one on top of the other.
 With each point, my fear compounded as it dawned on me that zeal was not only to be outward expression and energy but the denial of a lot of the shows, songs, and ‘banter’ that I had come to love.
 It dawned on me that I not only needed to be bold and loud but that I needed to become an Alien!

 Let us be honest, even as a Christian, there can often be (an albeit fading) desire to fit in, to be socially relevant and accepted by the world.
 I still get excited every time I make a successful pop culture reference.
 Although we have left the club, many of us still feel the desire to keep our membership card — just in case.
 We may still be drawn to attend the same parties but miss the ones that are really bad, we may even speak the same but avoid really bad speech, we watch the same things but avoid really bad shows.
 The ‘fear of missing out’ (FOMO) can be crippling for Christians who watch everyone ‘playing and having fun’ and feel like they have no option but to join in.
 They enter the fun under the ruse of ‘banter and letting hair down’ and in so doing make their witness ineffective.
 This appears to be the experience of some nominal Christians around the world.